danos/dpdk/doc/guides/nics/mlx5.rst

   Will match any ipv4 packet (VLAN included).

+- VLAN pop offload command:

+  - Flow rules having a VLAN pop offload command as one of their actions and are lacking a match on VLAN as one of their items are not supported.
+  - The command is not supported on egress traffic.

+- VLAN push offload is not supported on ingress traffic.

+- VLAN set PCP offload is not supported on existing headers.

 - A multi segment packet must have not more segments than reported by dev_infos_get() in tx_desc_lim.nb_seg_max field.
 This value depends on maximal supported Tx descriptor size and ``txq_inline_min`` settings and may be from 2 (worst case forced by maximal